 I have registered for a Shadow Day.
 Is there anything else I need to know?

 We ask that you arrive at 7:30 AM the day of your scheduled shadow visit.
 Report to the attendance office and a member of the ASCS staff will be in the office to greet you and introduce you to the student you will be shadowing with.
 At this time, we will ask you to complete a contact form should we need to reach you throughout the day.
-Shadow students will be dismissed at 2:45 p.m.
+Shadow students will be dismissed at the end of the school day, unless an earlier time is requested.

-If you have further questions about our Shadow Days, please do not hesitate to contact Sue Wendorf (262)925-9024 or via email at firstname.lastname@example.org.
+If you have further questions about our Shadow Days, please do not hesitate to contact Sue Wendorf (262)925-4024 or via email at [email protected].